 One or both of these groups are not receiving appropriate treatment.
 And it would seem that neither group has access to accurate testing.

-We’ve been chatting to females with recurrent UTIs for a few years now.
+We’ve been chatting to people with recurrent UTIs for a few years now.
 They’ve helped us map out their treatment experiences.
 It looks a little something like this – maybe you can find your own story in the flow.

 At any point shown in pink, individuals tend to either re-enter the loop, or resort to figuring things out on their own.
 You’ll also notice that antibiotics appear numerous times in these looped experiences.

 Most of our interviewees indicated they have not received conclusive test results, or are not sure if their urine has ever been tested in a lab.

 Many have lived with their own sets of chronic symptoms for years.
 Their experiences are as unique as they are alike.